 Symptoms of Mental Fatigue

-Depression is a serious mental condition that can be characterized by negative feelings and thoughts of oneself and the world around them.
-Feeling hopeless and finding it hard to find positivity in your day to day life is another way one may be experiencing depression.
+Depression is a serious mental condition that can be characterized by negative feelings and thoughts about oneself and the world around them.
+Feeling hopeless and finding it hard to find positivity in your day-to-day life is another way one may be experiencing depression.
 When a person is mentally fatigued, the anxiety caused by an overwhelming amount of stress can send a person into feeling beat.
 Experiencing feelings of depression is not something that should be taken lightly.
 If you are worried that you may be depressed, please seek professional guidance.

 Sometimes mental fatigue can cause insomnia.
-Insomnia is characterized by the issues revolving around sleep, most commonly, the inability to sleep.
-You may find yourself having problems with sleep if you are anxious or in a constant state of feeling concerned about issues going in in your life, whether work or family related.
-A lack of sleep develops into daytime drowsiness which then results in poor decision making, poor eating and exercise habits, and the inability to perform on a daily basis.
+Insomnia is characterized by issues revolving around sleep, most commonly, the inability to sleep.
+You may find yourself having problems with sleep if you are anxious or in a constant state of feeling concerned about issues going on in your life, whether work or family-related.
+A lack of sleep develops into daytime drowsiness which then results in poor decision-making, poor eating and exercise habits, and the inability to perform on a daily basis.

-As noted above, the daytime drowsiness and nighttime sleeplessness impacts elements of our day.
-The inability to retain and store information in our brain, is a sign that mental fatigue could be affecting your memory.
-Our memories, whether short-term or long-term memories, are saved in our memory bank when we are rested and feeling sharp.
-This becomes a problem when we are suffering from mental fatigue
+As noted above, daytime drowsiness and nighttime sleeplessness impact elements of our day.
+The inability to retain and store information in our brains is a sign that mental fatigue could be affecting our memory.
+Our memories, whether short-term or long-term memories are saved in our memory bank when we are rested and feeling sharp.
+This becomes a problem when we are suffering from mental fatigue.

 Our emotions are sacred to us.
 They are an important part of who we are and how we present ourselves.
 When we are under mental stress and exhaustion, our ability to process our emotions and how we react to specific situations may be altered.
 You may find that you are more irritable, angry, or depressed than before you were overwhelmed by mental fatigue.